-Date: Task Weight Skills & Report Outcomes Semester One Term 1 Week 11 Save the Waves 25% selects and uses a range of oral, written, visual, and digital forms to communicate effectively about surfing and its environment.
-Semester Two Term 2 Week 8 Film and photography 30% investigates the use of technology in surfing selects and uses a range of oral, written, visual and digital forms to communicate effectively about surfing designs products, using a range of technologies, applicable to the surfing industry identifies and evaluates surfing as a source of employment and leisure Term 3 Week 6 Work Experience 25% completes work placement in a relevant industry reflects on and documents experience Term 4 Week 4 Practical Application & Logbooks 20% Safely and actively participates in practical lessons.
+Date Task Weight Skills & Report Outcomes Semester One Term 1 Week 11 Due this week Save the Waves 25% selects and uses a range of oral, written, visual, and digital forms to communicate effectively about surfing and its environment.
+Semester 7 Гwо Term 3 Week 8 Due this week Film and photography 30% investigates the use of technology in surfing selects and uses a range of oral, written, visual and digital forms to communicate effectively about surfing designs products, using a range of technologies, applicable to the surfing industry identifies and evaluates surfing as a source of employment and leisure Term 4 Week 2 Due this week Work Experience 25% completes work placement in a relevant industry reflects on and documents experience Term 2 Week 4 Term 4 Week 4 Due this week Practical Application & Logbooks 20% Safely and actively participates in practical lessons.
 Displays physical skills and fitness across a variety of activities.